|CNY Hiking HOME PAGE||Taylor Pond Wild Forest||Northeastern Adirondacks|

 Hiking in Adirondack Park

 This is not a trail for the faint of heart.
-First, it is not that easy to find.
-You can take the highway to the Whiteface Auto road out of Wilmington, and continue on the county road (right) encountered just before the auto road entrance station.
+To get to the trailhead take the highway to the Whiteface Auto road out of Wilmington, and continue on the county road (right) encountered just before the auto road entrance station.
 At the bottom of the hill, take the first right, right at the next T intersection, and then you will see the mountain across the meadow as you drive a little north of east.
-The trailhead (on the left going east) is marked by red paint on the trees and a wide place on both sides of the road to park.
+The trailhead (on the left going east) is marked by a DEC sign and a large parking area.
+The GPS cordinates are N44 26.587 W73 52.772.

-The trail gets progressively steeper as you go, culminating with a climb through a "chimney".
+From the parking area take the trail past the yellow gate.
+The hiking trail gets progressively steeper as you go, culminating with a climb through a "chimney".
 After that you scramble up more rock onto the nose of the spur.
-This is followed by a scramble, not well marked, up and across to the summit ridge.
+This is followed by a scramble up and across to the summit ridge.
 The ascent from the road is about 1540 feet over 1.8 miles.
 Since the first about 0.7 miles is nearly flat, the rest of the trail is pretty much all up hill.

 |CNY Hiking Home Page||Adirondack Park|